Floods - Before. During. After.

 - Store a seven-day supply of water (at least one gallon per person, per day) in closed, clean containers.

-- Remind children not to play in or near rivers, streams, or other areas of potential flooding.
+- Do not allow children to play in or near rivers, streams, or other areas of potential flooding.

-- Maintain fuel in your cars; electrical outages might make gasoline pumps inoperable.
+- Maintain fuel in vehicles; electrical outages might make gasoline pumps inoperable.

 - Identify safe routes from your home or work place to high, safe ground.
 Determine whether you can use these routes during flooding or storms.
 Be familiar with your geographic surroundings and review your home flood insurance policy through the FEMA National Map Program.